Here are a Few Great Camp Cooking Knives that have their Place at the Campfire

 Most of these knives we used with a single cast iron pan, grill, and a stump.
 Sometimes there was a cutting board when we had room to pack it along, but we also went out for some side-by-side testing for the initial round of picks, and that involved a picnic table by necessity.

-We see it as any knife you’re brave or dumb enough to take on a camp site.
-I know people who take full on custom chef knives to the campsite (they just use a knife roll), but even they usually do that because that knife is tougher than the other stuff in their collection.
+You could simplify it as any knife you’re brave or dumb enough to take to a camp site.
+I know people who camp with fully custom chef’s knives packed in a knife roll, but even they usually take that knife because something makes it tougher than the other stuff in their collection.

 Easy Packing